paul-sedlmayr/PIDT/content/index.md

 ### What is the Study about?

-The meta-analysis by [[Wang et al. (2023)|Wang and colleagues]] included 33 studies with a total of 3894 subjects.
+The meta-analysis by [[Wang et al. (2023)|Wang and colleagues]] included 33 studies with a total of 3894 participants.
 The studies compare the use of  digital games in STEM education compared with other instructional methods to promote students learning achievements.
 The included studies focused on K-12 or higher education and were published between 2010 – 2020.

 >[!info]- Additional information
 >Furthermore the meta-analysis by [[Wang et al. (2023)|Wang and colleagues]] also takes into account the different variables of the studies that can impact the learning methods effectiveness on the learning achievement.
 The most common and therefore considered moderating variables were: